arkuuu/cpp-playground/nmea0138-listener/README.md

 To simulate this multiplexer while not on board, I use [transmitterdan/VDRplayer](https://github.com/transmitterdan/VDRplayer).
 The intention is to read and decode the data to show the actual navigation data like position, course, depth etc.

 It is still a work in progress.
-As of know, it only shows the received NMEA sentences without proper parsing.
+As of now, it only shows the received NMEA sentences without proper parsing.
 I know there are a lot of fully grown NMEA0138 libraries out there.
 But I want to do this on my own to learn.

 ## Example output